loglux/vpnpolicy/README.md

 python client1.py
 ```

-### If you want start it every time along with VPN client start/restart
+### If you want to start it every time along with VPN client start/restart
 Put a reference to the script into '/jffs/scripts/openvpn-event'.
 In that case you must comment out rules.client_restart(client) to avoid a loop.
 ```